 The voice came from the door of the lounge, which was being pushed open.
 There was a smell of fresh coffee as Uncle David carried in a tray with a samovar and tiny cups.

 “Oh don’t be so daft, Dave.
 She knows I mean well, don’t you pet?”

-His eyes were not patronising when he looked at her, then she knew he had fought at Goose Green and brought home his own ghosts to roost in the rafters of the perfect life his wife devised for them both.
-No children of their own, but they had Jess.
+His eyes were not patronising when he looked at her.
+But then he had fought at Goose Green and brought home his own ghosts to roost in the rafters of the perfect life his wife devised for them both.
+No children of their own, but then they had Jess.

 “So are you off to Whitby again to see that young man?”
 Aunt Susan peered over both the top of her cup and her bifocals.

 “It was all started by a woman – Hild.
-They made her a saint, but that was later.
 She was an amazing woman and not one you would want to cross.
 A princess of sorts.
-And for all she was an abbess eventually, she didn’t decide to become a nun until she was in her thirties and she’d done one heck of a lot of living by then.”
+And for all she was an abbess eventually, she didn’t decide to become a nun until she was in her thirties and she’d done one heck of a lot of living by then.’
 He paused and made a really broad gesture with one arm as if including the ruins and all the headland where they stood.
 “She loved this place.
-Would stand up on the cliffs, by the beacon that was here then and look out over the sea, and unbraid her hair so the wind could play with it.
+Would stand up on the cliffs, by the beacon that was here then and look out over the sea, and upbraid her hair so the wind could play with it.
 And, you know, when she established that first abbey it was nothing like you would think of a monastery today.
 It was more like a community – both men and women.”